catherineloesch/project-2-react-film-app/readme.md

 ## 9. Wins

-- using a public API to retrieve data
-- adding/removing things from watchlist
+- I managed to complete all the MVP requirements for this project.
+- I managed to retrieve data from the TMDB API, process it and display it on the front end without any major issues.
+- Adding and removing input fields dynamically seemed complicated at first but once I understood the underlying logic it was easy to implement and makes adds to the aesthetic for the UI.

 ## 10. Key Learnings & Takeaways

 - Working on this project has definitely improved my understanding of React and APIs.
 - I want to spend more time learning and practising responsive design as this is something I didn't have the time to fully implement for this project.

-- This project also taught me that getting stuck while builing an application is normal
+- This project also taught me that getting stuck while building an application is normal.

-- studing error messages carefully can help improve my code and make it more robust
+- Studying error messages carefully can help improve my code and make it more robust.

-- planning different react components and props chain more carefully before starting to build them
+- Planning different react components and props chain more carefully before starting to build them is worthwhile.

 ## 11. Future Improvements

-- Incorporating more APIs
+- Incorporating additional APIs
 - Use React.Context to pass props down to children
 - Make the app Responsive
 - Save the data to localStorage or an API
-- Use a React component library like Ant Design, Bootstrap React, or Material UI
-- Use a CSS library like Bootstrap
 - Add User Sign Up, Sign In, and Sign Out with Firebase and React Authentication.